tolem/0/README.md

 Web Programming with Python and JavaScript

-# !important
+#!important

  The project links to  various sites' the author views visitor can glean important information also all images are used under MIT license.

 # folder/files

-index.html contains cover and my recommendation for visitors.
+index.html contains Home directory

 contact.html contains info to reach me by.